Search

 In the United States, consultation time in a conventional doctor’s appointment averages about 20 minutes.
 In contrast, naturopathic doctors (NDs) spend between one and two hours face-to-face with patients in an initial appointment and 30 to 60 minutes in subsequent appointments.

-There are approximately 6000 NDs practicing in North America, 3900 of whom are in the United States.
 There are currently naturopathic licensure or registration laws in Alaska, Arizona, California, Colorado, Connecticut, Hawaii, Idaho, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, Wisconsin, the District of Columbia, and the US territories of Puerto Rico and the United States Virgin Islands to prevent graduates of unaccredited programs from claiming the ND credentials.

 ND Education